wp-plugins/massive-sitemap-generator/readme.txt

 == Description ==

-This Sitemap generator also works on WordPress Multisite and what’s more: It’s super, super fast at generating sitemaps.
+This Sitemap generator also works on WordPress Multisite and whats more: It is super, super fast at generating sitemaps.
 Commercial crawlers could spend days trying to check every post of your massive WordPress website.
 With Massive Sitemap Generator this can be done in seconds.

 == Installation ==